Oluwabukunmige/My-Resume/README.md

 | Machine Learning on GCP | Coursera | Google Cloud |
 | Data Engineering on GCP | Coursera | Google Cloud |

+## Projects
+* Built a classiication machine learning on google eccomerce dataset of 1 million rows to predict if first time visitors will return to the site.
+This is to ensure Advertising efforts can be targeted towards those visitors to improve conversion rate and Return on Investment.